 From Dubrovnik, you’ll be able to jump on a boat, kayak, or stand-up paddleboard and see the beautiful Adriatic up close and personal.
 We recommend at least doing one excursion during your time in Dubrovnik, the best of which is a kayak trip or a boat excursion.

 On a kayak, you’ll be extremely close to the clear blue tropical waters, and you will have the chance to glide along with the sea spotting fish beneath you!
 On a boat excursion, you’ll be able to get much further and see a few of the islands surrounding Dubrovnik, including the famous Elaphiti Islands (we LOVE this private boat tour option!).
 There are benefits to both, and if you have the time and money, you should ABSOLUTELY do both of these excursions!

-The true reason Dubrovnik is such a unique and historically wonderful place is because of the Old Town section of the city.
+The true reason Dubrovnik is such a unique and historical place is because of the Old Town section of the city.
 This is also known as the Walled City, as the entire section of town is completely surrounded by an enormous stone wall.
 We HIGHLY recommend walking the wall, which is one of the many tours around Old Town Dubrovnik.

 The walk takes about an hour if you are walking quickly, as the entire circuit is about 2 km.
 However, we recommend stopping and taking in the view at many of the stunning overlooks of the sea of oranges roofs with the waters beyond.
 There are also a few places to stop and enjoy a coffee or a fresh drink with that stunning view.
 If you don’t take at least 2 or 3 hours for the wall walk, then you went too fast.